aarani/aarani/boring/firecracker-experiments-02.md

 To run this "piece of code" I need to create an image, which we described how to create in the previous part.

-For this part, we have a new problem to tackle, as soon as I tried to run too many microVMs on my not-so-micro VM, I ran to space issues.
+For this part, we have a new problem to tackle, as soon as I tried to run too many microVMs on my not-so-micro VM, I ran into space issues.

 How can my not-so-cheap VM keep up...